cfstras/chromecsv/README.md

 :: on windows
 chromecsv "%LOCALAPPDATA%\Google\Chrome\User Data"
 ```
+If you don't want to memorize the path, you can open the console and type the command, then close Chrome and _then_ press <kbd>Enter</kbd>.

 Now, you should have a new file named `passwords.csv`.
 Open it (when noone is around :smile:) and cheer in happiness!

 [releases]: https://github.com/cfstras/chromecsv/releases